bubble-framework/bubble-framework/README.md

 ### Pushing Your `./github` folder to your GitHub Repository

-- As a last step, ensure the `./github` folder is pushed to your repository's `main` branch.
-The Bubble-generated GitHub Actions workflow files must be present on this branch for successful automation of the bubble process.
+- As a last step, please ensure the `./github` folder is pushed to your repository's `main` branch.
+The Bubble-generated GitHub Actions workflow files must be present on this branch for successful automation of the bubble process

 # Workflow